drips-network/app/docs/DEVELOPMENT.md

 ## 🌳 Environment

 There are a few environment variables required for the app to function.
 You can find an overview under `.env.template`.
-Youʼll need access credentials for Pinata, Tenderly and a Gelato Relay API key for claiming projects.
+Youʼll need access credentials for GitHub, Pinata, Tenderly and a Gelato Relay API key for claiming projects.
 Youʼll also need to set up `PUBLIC_NETWORK`, as described right below.
 Lastly, you'll need to sign up for a free Coinmarketcap API developer account and populate the `COINMARKETCAP_API_KEY` var.
 Lastly, set `PUBLIC_PINATA_GATEWAY_URL` to the URL of the IPFS/Pinata gateway to use.
 You may use Drips' public IPFS gateway at `https://drips.mypinata.cloud`.

 ### 📈 GraphQL API